 I used the Filter Brush tool to remove the effect of the Graduated Filter on the structure.

-For more details on the Filter Brush tool check my review Adobe Lightroom 6 Review – New Features.
+For more details on the Filter Brush tool check my tutorial: How to Use Filter Brush in Lightroom When Editing Landscapes

 Please use the comment section below to let me know what version you like best.